 When you first come into Congress you really don’t know what to expect.
 What everyday life will be like for you or your spouse.
-After you have been in Congress for six months, to a year, you learn the rutting and try to get used to the multiple breakfast meetings, days full of meetings in your office, time on the Floor, multiple receptions and dinner meetings where someone always wants something for you to support or due for them.
+After you have been in Congress for six months, to a year, you learn the rutting and try to get used to the multiple breakfast meetings, days full of meetings in your office, time on the Floor, multiple receptions and dinner meetings where someone always wants something for you to support or do for them.
 You learn in a short period of time that it starts to wear on you and your spouse physically, mentally and spiritually.
 That’s where Alabaster House comes in.
-Once a month or so to get together with other couples of like mind and faith, to break bread to enjoy each other’s company to laugh together share our feelings, talk about our lives away from Congress and pray.
+Once a month or so to get together with other couples of like mind and faith, to break bread, to enjoy each other’s company, to laugh together, share our feelings, talk about our lives away from Congress and pray.
 No one is there to ask for anything except friendship and relaxing conversation.
 Let’s just say it’s a wonderful and blessed time of being you.
 At least that’s what it means to me.

 U.S. Congressman Mike Bost, Illinois

 Alabaster House is a community of individuals with a desire to personally support and love members of Congress, their spouses and families.
-Founded and lead by Kimberly and Randy Genau, Alabaster House has become an oasis of refreshing and renewal for members of Congress and their families.
+Founded and led by Kimberly and Randy Genau, Alabaster House has become an oasis of refreshing and renewal for members of Congress and their families.